-The Speyside Way is one of Scotland’s four official Long Distance Routes (LDRs).
+The Speyside Way is one of Scotland’s four official Long-Distance Routes (LDRs).
 It runs between Aviemore, at the heart of Strathspey, 66 miles to Buckie, on the Moray Firth.
-The route passes through some of Scotland’s most beautiful landscapes; by rivers and mountains, over moorland and along forest paths.
+The route passes through some of Scotland’s most beautiful landscapes, by rivers and mountains, over moorland and along forest paths.
 It includes a spur to Tomintoul, an additional 15 miles.
+The path broken down into manageable sections.

-Generally the route is gentle rather than arduous, and footpaths are mostly well maintained; look out for the waymarkers in the design of a stylised thistle.
+The route is gentle rather than arduous, and footpaths are mostly well maintained; look out for the way markers in the design of a stylised thistle.

 Get Directions to The Speyside Way using Google Maps